Logius-standaarden/authzen-nlgov/sections/security.md

 ## Metadata Caching {#security-metadata-caching}

-Policy decision point metadata is retrieved using an HTTP GET request, as specified in [](#pdp-metadata-access-request).
+Policy decision point metadata is retrieved using an HTTP GET request, as specified in \[\#pdp-metadata-access-request\].
 Normal HTTP caching behaviors apply, meaning that the GET may retrieve a cached copy of the content, rather than the latest copy.
 Implementations should utilize HTTP caching directives such as Cache-Control with max-age, as defined in [[RFC7234]], to enable caching of retrieved metadata for appropriate time periods.